 NOTE: The term "malicious" is used to evoke the notion of a non-random adversarial attacker who has knowledge of the weaknesses of a system.
-While faults indistinguishable from malicious faults might occur by chance, a malicious fault model makes it more difficult to argue that faults, assumption violations, and correlated events that can be intentionally caused by a motivated attacker are unlikely to occur by chance as might otherwise be done in a safety case.
+While faults indistinguishable from malicious faults might occur by chance, a malicious fault model makes it more difficult to argue that faults, assumption violations, and correlated events that can be intentionally caused by a motivated attacker are unlikely to occur by chance a) Alteration of the environment b) Alteration of objects in the environment as might otherwise be done in a safety case.